Eagle warrior: Weaponry and battledress

 The warriors used a number of weapons, including an atlatl, spears and daggers.
 The Aztec blades (macuahuitl) were made by setting obsidian within wood.
 Firestones were flung at enemies using slings made of wool.
 Most Aztec weapons were intended to stun and capture opponents rather than to kill them.

 The uniforms of eagle warriors signified both courage on the battlefield and physical strength.
 The Aztecs wore a lightweight close-fitting breastplate which suited the Mesoamerican climate.
 Their shields were brightly coloured and decorated with feathers.
 A warrior's legs would be covered with leather strips, an archaic version of greaves or shin guards.
 As headgear, eagle warriors wore the heads of eagles, including an open beak, and used eagle feathers as adornments.

 The Eagle warrior's successes in battle were rewarded with access and permission to wear luxurious jewelry and materials.
 The quality of their jewelry was also based on hierarchy.
-They wore expensive materials like red ocher and headdresses made of quetzal feathers.
+They wore expensive materials like red ochre and headdresses made of quetzal feathers.
 The highest warriors were given chalchiuhtentetl by the ruler himself, which is a green stone lip plug, and cuetlaxnacochtli, which are leather earplugs.

 Their slings were likely made from maguey fiber, either a type of ixtle from one of the agave type maguey plants such as henequen (Agave fourcroydes).